kubernetes/enhancements/keps/sig-api-machinery/2885-server-side-unknown-field-validation/README.md

 misspelled), nor are any fields duplicated (for json and yaml data).
 * We must maintain compatibility with all existing clients, thus server side unknown field validation should be opt-in.
+* kubectl should default to server-side validation against servers that support it.
-* kubectl should provide the ability for a user to request server-side validation.
+* kubectl should provide the ability for a user to request no validation, warning only validation, or client-side validation (while it is still supported) instead of strict server-side validation on a per-request basis.

 ### Non-Goals